Hispanic and Latin American Australians

-Peruvians

-Most Peruvians are mestizos, Indigenous and of Spanish descent, with other minorities groups such as Italians, Germans, Asians (Chinese and Japanese), and Arabs.

-Many other Hispanics and Latin Americans are pure-blooded descendants of Spanish settlers, both colonial and post-independence (with majority are Cubans, and Puerto Ricans; Portuguese in case of Brazil).

-Many Mexicans and other Hispanics from Central America (Guatemala, El Salvador, Honduras, Panama) to South America (Bolivia, Ecuador, Peru) are pure-blooded Indigenous.

 Distribution

 Sydney is home to the largest proportion of Hispanic and Latin American Australians - 66% of Uruguay-born, 62% of Peru-born, 47% each of Chile-born and Colombia-born, and 42% of Brazilian-born respondents at the 2006 Census were residing in Sydney.
 Persons from El Salvador however have different settlement patterns - only 18% were residing in Sydney, while 32% were in Melbourne and 21% were in Brisbane.

 As of 2019, there are approximately 7,420 Mexican-born people living in Australia.

 Culture

 Cuisine

 Food is one area in which the Hispanic world has influenced cuisine in Australia.
 Mexican foods are especially popular.
 The taco, a folded tortilla filled with meat, cheese and other ingredients.
 Other Hispanic dishes, such as enchiladas, tamales, tostadas and empanadas are also served in many Hispanic-themed restaurants.

 Notable Hispanic and Latin American Australians

 There have been many distinguished Hispanic and Latin American Australians, in sports, the arts, politics and other areas.
 These include: